City & Nature Tour Lisbon & The Azores – 10 days

 Flights / Full board / Transport / Guided tours

-We will spend 4 nights in Lisbon.
+We will spend 4 nights in Lisbon and 5 nights on the island of São Miguel.

-Lisbon, with its coastal location and hills, is a city full of light.
 From the imposing castle of St. George (Castelo São Jorge), the view embraces the pastel buildings of the old town, the Tagus estuary and the April 25 suspension bridge.

 Nearby, there are a series of coastal cities, such as Sintra and Cascais, and pretty villages like Alcochete.